 5. Let her know it’s okay to ask for help

 I know that this tip seems contradictory to the last one, but I promise, they really do go together.
 Part of being strong and independent is knowing when you need a little help.
 You know that old saying, “no man is an island,” right?
 Well, the same applies to us girls!
 We all need something at some point from someone else.
 Otherwise, we’d all be doctors, pilots, mechanics, master chefs, and everything else all at once, right?

 So, while you’re teaching your daughter to stand up for herself, remind her that you’ll be there to support her if she needs it.
 While you’re teaching her to change a tire, remind her that there’s nothing wrong with calling AAA, either!
 It’s okay to be a therapist and need therapy.
 It’s fine to be a master chef and order takeout.
 Basically, it’s okay to be fierce and strong yet still need your mom sometimes.

 6. Surround her with positive role models of BOTH genders

 I’ve never been prouder to be a woman.
-To raise my daughter in a world where we are recognized, where we can work, where we have a voice, can lead and have an impact.
-I want to teach her that all her dreams and aspirations are all within her reach.
+To raise my daughter in a world where we are recognized, where we can work, where we have a voice, can lead, and have an impact.
+I want to teach her that all her dreams and aspirations are within her reach.
 That she can accomplish anything she puts her mind to.
-I will teach her how important it is to not only take care of herself, but of her community as well.
-I want to raise a strong, independent and self-confident daughter, just like the woman that raised me.
+I will teach her how important it is to not only take care of herself but of her community as well.
+I want to raise a strong, independent, and self-confident daughter, just like the woman that raised me.